velascogringo/Thyroid-Disease-Prediction-with-Model-Deployment-Streamlit-App/README.md

 The project achieved a predictive model for thyroid disease, demonstrating strong performance across different machine learning and deep learning techniques.

 ## Model Deployment
-XGBoost model used in deploying the model, a powerful gradient boosting algorithm that is often used for various machine learning tasks including classification.
-The selected model was deployed using Streamlit app
+XGBoost model was used in the deployment, a powerful gradient boosting algorithm that is often used for various machine learning tasks including classification.
+The selected model was deployed using Streamlit app.

 ## Deployed Model URL
 https://thyroidpredict.streamlit.app/